jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 Transmission of MAC Control frames is not affected by a PAUSE operation.

 If a second PAUSE frame is received during this period, it will override the previous PAUSE operation.
-This facilitates a manner of operation in which a max length `0xFFFF` PAUSE is sent when buffers have received capacity and then sending a zero-length PAUSE after they have fallen below the target threshold.
+This facilitates an on-off manner of operation in which a max-duration `0xFFFF` PAUSE is sent when buffers have received capacity followed by a zero-duration PAUSE after they have fallen below the target threshold.

 > **Note:** Support for PAUSE needs to be negotiated as part of the protocol's autonegotiation mechanism and only applies to full duplex links.
 > PAUSE frames are not used when <abbr title="Priority-based Flow Control">PFC</abbr> is in effect.